Buying a condominium is a little different than a single family home. Of course you have the actual unit you are considering purchasing.

 Living in a condo can mean there are rules to abide by.
 Some can be lax, others can be very stringent.
 Many condos have restrictions on pets, satellite dishes, where visitors park, grills on the deck, etc… Definitely make sure you understand the rules you are agreeing to live by.

 Some of the condo rules and regulations could actually be a deal killer for you.
 Probably the biggest issue for many people are a condominium’s pet policy.
 Many restrict the size, the amount and the kind of pets you can have.
 Fines are levied daily for every day you are non-compliant with a rule.
+And, pet restrictions are getting more stringent on a regular basis.

 8- Where Are The Parking Spots For The Unit?